 K. Expiration of a Model Found Acceptable.
 The determination of acceptability of a model found acceptable under the standards contained in the Flood Standards Report of Activities as of November 1, 2017, expires on November 1, 2024.

-Model Submission Checklist
+Flood Model Submission Checklist

 Please indicate by checking below that the following has been included in your model submission documentation to the Florida Commission on Hurricane Loss Projection Methodology.